greenm01/ec4x/docs/ec4x_specs.md

 ## 8\.1 Diplomacy

-In VB4X, diplomacy is binary: **Neutral** or **Enemy**.
-As House Duke, your mandate is to lead your House to victory by any means, where diplomacy often takes a backseat to the urgency of conflict.
-Your primary directive is to decisively crush your adversaries, leveraging both military might and strategic cunning.
+In VB4X, diplomacy includes Neutral, Enemy, and Non-Aggression categories.
+As House Duke, your mandate is to lead your House to victory by strategic means, where diplomacy can play a pivotal role alongside conflict.
+Your primary directive remains to decisively manage your adversaries, leveraging both military might and diplomatic cunning.

-### 8\.1.2 Neutral
+### 8\.1.1 Neutral

 Fleets are instructed to avoid initiating hostilities with the designated neutral House outside of the player's controlled territory.

-This status allows both Houses to engage in military actions against third parties within the same battlespace without direct confrontation with each other, promoting non-aggression pacts.
+This status allows for coexistence in neutral or contested spaces without immediate aggression.

+### 8.1.2 Non-Aggression Pacts

+Houses can enter into formal or informal agreements to not attack each other, allowing for cooperation or at least a mutual stance of non-hostility.

+This can include:

+- Joint Military Operations: Against common threats or for mutual defense without direct conflict between the signing parties.

+- Territorial Recognition: Agreements to respect each other's territories.

+- Strategic Flexibility: While not allies, Houses in a non-aggression pact may share intelligence, coordinate against mutual enemies..

+- Violation Consequences: Breaking a non-aggression pact can lead to a swift change to enemy status.

 ### 8\.1.3 Enemy